kfrlib/kfr/docs/docs/expressions.md

 The number of dimensions must be known at compile time.

-Normally, expressions do not own any data and can be seen as _data generators_ with arbitrary algorithm.
+Normally, expressions do not own any data and can be seen as _data generators_ with any algorithm under the hood.
 But classes owning data (`tensor` and `univector`) provide expression interface as well.
 Since KFR5 you can make expression from any user defined or `std` type.

 Expressions can refer to other expressions as its arguments. prvalue expressions are captured by value and moved to expression storage. lvalue expressions are captured by reference.
-The latter may cause dangling references if resulting expression is used outside of its arguments scope.
+The latter may cause dangling references if the resulting expression is used outside of its arguments scope.
 As always, `std::move` forces variable to be captured by value.

 The following function creates Expression that represents a virtual 3-dimensional array with elements starting from 0 at $(0,0,0)$ index and incremented by $1$, $10$ and $100$ along each axis.